GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Our goals are very simple.
-We're going to create the software that puts a computer on every desk and in every home.
+> ### A computer is a stupid machine with the ability to do incredibly smart things, while computer programmers are smart people with the ability to do incredibly stupid things.
+They are, in short, a perfect match.
 >
-> ~ *Bill Gates*
+> ~ *David Parnas*

 ---
 ## 🏎 Quick Facts